chenrz925/xCSS/README.md

 ## 📖 Citing Our Work

-If you use **xCSS** in your research or application, please consider citing our foundational paper:
+If you use **xCSS** in your research or application, please consider citing our foundational papers:

+### Primary Reference:
 ```bibtex
 @misc{chen2024cssovercomingposescene,
       title={CSS: Overcoming Pose and Scene Challenges in Crowd-Sourced 3D Gaussian Splatting},